earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: What is Fusion Festival?

-A: Fusion Festival is a festival with over 70,000 attendees that has many dissimilarities from the [Burning Man](https://burningman.org/).
+A: Fusion Festival is a festival with over 70,000 attendees that has many dissimilarities from [The Burning Man](https://burningman.org/).
 It is the best music festival we have ever assimilated.

 Q: Will you assimilate other music festivals?